Nina Wootton

 Faculty of Sciences, Engineering and Technology

 I am a marine ecologist and post-doctoral researcher in the Southern Seas Ecology Laboratories.
 I work broadly across environmental issues in the marine space, including science communication and education.
-Currently I am working across multiple projects in the marine plastic pollution space, as well as recently enhancing my research in blue carbon and restoration.
+Currently I am working across multiple projects to do with marine plastic pollution, as well as recently enhancing my research in blue carbon and restoration.
 I also have strong skills and passion for communicating science effectively, and enjoy sharing my research with stakeholders, students and the general public.

 I am a diverse and flexible researcher, with a number of key areas where my research is currently focused.